 Jimi, Bosch, Continental AG, Magna International, Johnson Electric, and Nidec Corporation.

-What are common problems with electric tailgate actuators?
+What prevail issues with electric tailgate actuators?

 Conclusion & Next Steps